-Specifies a language-defined library unit on which there are no semantic dependences.
+Specifies a library unit on which there are no semantic dependences.

-The restriction_parameter_argument of a No_Dependence restriction shall be a name that corresponds to the full expanded name of a language-defined library unit.
+The restriction_parameter_argument of a No_Dependence restriction shall be a name; the name shall have the form of a full expanded name of a library unit, but need not denote a unit present in the environment.